Kimundi/index_many/README.md

 # Provided APIs

-This crate implements two APIs:
+This crate implements multiple APIs:

 - "simple": accepts a sorted array `[usize; N]` of indices.
 - "simple_result": accepts a sorted array `[usize; N]` of indices, but with an `Result` based API.